Neillcllghn/Tablefor2/README.md

 - Automated email sent to user - use Javascript to issue a automated email (via emailJS) outlining the details of their booking and that it is pending approval, plus an email to be issued to user when booking is approved.
 - A notifcation to be sent to the site admin that there are bookings pending approval.
 - Add a js listener for the checkbox in the Sign in page so that users can be automatically signed in when they logon to the website.
+- Error Messages will not appear for the user when they are editing a booking but the functions that prevent the user from booking outside of the parameters set (i.e. number of guest must be between 1-6, day and time must be in the present or future etc.) still apply.
+Will look to update website with this capability in the future.

 - - -